Siirry pääsisältöön

 Why Cross-Style Comparison Matters

 The same practitioner often studies from more than one teacher, or different teachers in the same village share a common ancestor.
-Mapping which kata appear in which organizations — and noting which are absent — reveals the historical network that no single organization's curriculum shows alone.
+Mapping which kata appear in which organizations, including which are absent, reveals the historical network that no single organization's curriculum shows alone.